SPOClab-ca/dn3/docs/source/guides/configuration.rst

   If the reasoning for the above is not clear, not to worry.
 Just know you can't assume that annotated event 1 is label
   1. Instead use :meth:`EpochTorchRecording.get_mapping` to resolve labels to the original annotations or event codes.

+force_label *(bool)*
+  If set to `True`, will force the original epoch code (created using `events` above, or as determined by default values) to be returned by produced datasets.
+Otherwise, for N classes, will map them to labels 0 -> N-1.

 annotation_format *(str)*
   In some cases, annotations may be provided as *separate* (commonly edf) files.
 This string should specify how to match the annotation file, optionally using the subject and session ids.
 This uses standard unix-style pattern matching,